signag/raspi-cam-srv/docs/installation.md

 #### Step 12: Initializing database for Raspberry Pi Zero Systems

 Recent (per ~02/2026) updates of Bookworm and Trixie on Raspberry Pi Zero / Zero 2 devices seem to have an issue with allocation of CMA memory by Picamera2 (see also [Checking Contiguous Memory (CMA)](./SetupDocker.md#checking-contiguous-memory-cma)).
-The issue may be due to CMA fragmentation or revious processes not releasing its buffers cleanly or fast enough.
-This issue does not exist for Bullseye systems on RPI Zero and also not for RPI 1, ...
+The issue may be due to CMA fragmentation or a previous process not releasing its buffers cleanly or fast enough.
+This issue has not been found for Bullseye systems on RPI Zero and also not for RPI 1, ...
 5.

 When the Flask raspiCamSrv application is created (which is also the case while initializing the database during installation), raspiCamSrv instantiates the active camera through Picamera2.
 During this process, Picamera2 tries to allocate CMA memory.